 Thinking of hiring a brand designer?
-Here’s what I won’t do
+What I won’t do (and why it matters)

 What I won’t do matters just as much as what I do, here’s why…